 How do I prepare for the AgilePM exams?

 If you want to give yourself the best chance of passing the exams, it is important to go beyond the modules of your AgilePM course.
 Take advantage of the case studies that are provided, as well as the reading list and any free resource links.
 Remember, there is a variety of additional content to be found online, such as blogs, videos, and podcasts.
+Online exam materials are also fairly common, such as forum posts about how difficult certification exams are to pass.

 It will also be imperative that you look at practice examinations.
 This will help you get used to the conditions of the real thing, as well as how best to frame your knowledge.